Supriyosaha1/Department_project-II/doc/src/params.md

 #### `[LyaPhotonsFromGas]`
 The section `[LyaPhotonsFromGas]` is used to configure the generation of Lyman-alpha photon packets from gas emission processes.
+It is read by the code `LyaPhotonsFromGas.f90`.

 | Parameter | Default Value | Fortran type | Description |
 |:----------|:--------------|:-------------|:------------|